 This is why it is so difficult for us to guard our tongues.
 The Satan’s drive to survive compels him to continually tempt us to speak loshon ha’ra.
 It is a result of this connection we have to him.
 When we sin, most frequently due to speaking denigratingly of other Jews, the Holy energy is diverted to the Satan.
 What does he do with it?
 He gives it to the nations, empowering them to destroy us.

 Let’s understand this better.
 Klal Yisrael has two interesting properties derived from G-D, beauty and might.
 The shechina has two interesting attributes, tiferes--beauty and oz--might.
 “Beauty” is chochma--wisdom, understanding and knowledge.
 Oz is the ability to have hatzlacha--success, good fortune.
-The Jewish nation should have both of these but when the Satan takes our shefa, we relinquish that tiferes and oz, that wisdom, knowledge and hatzlacha, relinquish it to the Satan who gives it to the goyim.
-The true tragedy of klal Yisrael, is not only that we lose these, but that we’ve given these to the Satan to give to the nations to destroy us.
+The Jewish nation should have both of these but when the Satan takes our shefa, we relinquish that tiferes and oz, that wisdom, knowledge and hatzlacha relinquished to the Satan who gives it to the goyim.
+The true tragedy of klal Yisrael is not only that we lose these, but that we’ve given these to the Satan to give to the nations to destroy us.

 It says in our davening, “How long will Your might be in captivity and Your beauty be in the hands of our enemies?”
 This refers to the fact that we give up this enormous amount of holy energy we ourselves should be getting.
 It’s in the hands of the Satan, the hands of the enemy.

 Ever walk around Manhattan and look around at the magnificence of its towers and edifices?
-Ever compare the institutions of higher learning, the colleges and universities, their beautiful campuses, with the grounds of yeshivas?
+Ever compare the institutions of higher learning, colleges and universities with their beautiful campuses with the grounds of yeshivas?
 In comparison, yeshivas look so dilapidated.
 What’s going on?
 The ones who have the power are the goyim; the Jews are subservient to them.
 It’s because the chochma and tiferes have been given over to them.
-Our might and success, our beauty and wisdom are given over to them.
+Our might and success, our beauty and wisdom, are given over to them.
 Our loshon ha’ra has done this.
 This is the real tragedy of tisha b’av, and the tragedy, in general, of the Jewish people.

 Seventh Dimension: Contamination and Repugnance

 Ever wonder why it is that: I daven, day in and day out, for years, and it seems as though G-D doesn’t listen to me.
-Many of my prayers, don’t seem to have any impact, no effect.
+Many of my prayers don’t seem to have any impact, any effect.
 It’s can’t be because I’m insincere; I am sincere.